 - Abolish Death Penalty (SB 5339).
 This bill would establish in law the decision of the WA state Supreme Court in the fall of 2018.
 Passed full Senate in 2019.
-We have reason to hope for a better result next session.
+We have reason to hope for a better result in the 2020 session.